Hibiscus for High Blood Pressure: How to lower BP drinking a natural tea

 Hibiscus can bring your blood pressure down to 125/70 or even lower.
 Hibiscus is for people with blood pressures around 140/85 to 160/95 (mild hypertension).
 I have used hibiscus for a few months and my blood pressure got so low I had to stop using it.

 One study found hibiscus to be strong as coreg, a common blood pressure medication.
 In another study comparing captopril to hibiscus.
 Hibiscus reduced blood pressure by 84% and captopril only 79%.
 In yet another study hibiscus shown to have extra benefits for diabetics with high blood pressure.

-Hibiscus for high blood pressure
+Hibiscus lower blood pressure in two ways:

 How to use hibiscus

 Buy the hibiscus dried leaves as shown in the picture.
 Prepare a strong tea by measuring a heaping tablespoon to a cup.
 Let it simmer for a half an hour.
 You may simmer less time if you just let the tea sit overnight or longer.

 Drink one full cup of hot tea right before breakfast every day.
 If you notice that you pee a lot that is a good sign.
 You’ll note start to come down within a few days but the full effects are noted within a few weeks.